nicsuzor/wikijuris/ausip/trade-mark-registration.markdown

 ### Contrary to Law and Scandalous Trade Marks

 A trade mark will be contrary to law if its use would violate another law,[^AUTOREPLACEDTMAs42bENDREPLACE] (such as defamation, copyright, or Australian Consumer Law, [Competition and Consumer Act (Cth) 2010](https://www.legislation.gov.au/Details/C2018C00437)) or if the trade mark is not allowed to be registered pursuant to law (e.g. Sydney Olympics, Melbourne Commonwealth Games, Australian Grand Prix).
-See for example *[Advantage Re-A-Car v Advantage Car Rental P/L](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/2001/683.html)*.[^AUTOREPLACED2001FCA683ENDREPLACE] where the trade mark was refused because it would contravene the *Copyright Act 1968* (Cth), as it would give rise to copyright infringement of an artistic work.
+See, for example, *[Advantage Re-A-Car v Advantage Car Rental P/L](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCA/2001/683.html)*.[^AUTOREPLACED2001FCA683ENDREPLACE] where the trade mark was refused because it would contravene the *Copyright Act 1968* (Cth), as it would give rise to copyright infringement of an artistic work.

 [^AUTOREPLACEDTMAs42bENDREPLACE]: _TMA_ s 42(b)